margavicunas/ashtanga-asanas-scrapper/README.md

 ## License

-This project is for educational purposes only.
+This project is for educational purasanas only.
 All asana images belong to their respective owners.